Education

 Experience

-2019-present: Associate Professor, Department of Psychology, Florida International University; Legal Psychology Ph.D.
+2019-2025: Associate Professor, Department of Psychology, Florida International University; Legal Psychology Ph.D.
 Program Director

 2013-2019: Assistant Professor, Department of Psychology, Florida International University